OpenAPITools/openapi-json-schema-generator/README.md

 </div>

 ## Overview
-OpenAPI JSON Schema Generator allows generation of API client libraries (SDK generation) with a focus on JSON Schema automatically given an [OpenAPI Spec](https://github.com/OAI/OpenAPI-Specification) (both 2.0 and 3.0 are supported).
+OpenAPI JSON Schema Generator allows auto-generation of API client libraries (SDK generation) with a focus on JSON Schema given an [OpenAPI Spec](https://github.com/OAI/OpenAPI-Specification) (both 2.0 and 3.0 are supported).
 Currently, the following languages/frameworks are supported:

 - python